What You Need to Know About SPACs Before You Invest

 2. Investor Dilution

 SPAC investors also run the risk that their shares could be diluted, or lose value.
-Though an investor may buy into a SPAC at $10 per share, the SPACs sponsors — the folks running the SPAC — may throw in additional funding that can erode the value of those shares.
+Meaning: The folks running the SPAC may throw in additional funding that can erode the value of those shares.

-That dilution typically happens during the merger process.
+That dilution can happen during the merger process.
 As the merger takes place, fees are paid, warrants are exercised, and the SPAC’s sponsor receives 20% ownership in the new entity.
 All this can take ownership from investors’ shares, diluting them.

 3. Poor Performance

 As SPAC targets are private companies, investors can be limited in the amount of research they can do on the targets.
 Their financial records may be difficult to find.
 As a result, investors are basically relying on the due diligence of the SPAC sponsor.
-So there’s an element of trust at play.
+So there’s an element of trust — and risk — at play.

 4. Big Names Can Cloud Investor Judgment